d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 people tend to find that it is significantly less sensitive to the initial learning rate.
-This will be covered in further detail later on when we discuss the details in :numref:`chapter_optimization`.
+This will be covered in further detail later on when we discuss the details in :numref:`sec_optimization`.

 ```{.python .input  n=14}
 def train(net, train_features, train_labels, test_features, test_labels,